rodrigobarrela/rodrigobarrela.github.io/_pages/about.md

 My research fields are Labor Economics and Macroeconomics.
 I am currently interested in exploring topics such as wage cyclicality, inequality, and monospony power using Portuguese administrative data.

 Previously, I was at the European Central Bank, in the Supply Side, Labour Markets and Surveillance division of DG-Economics.
-I have also worked at the Bank of Portugal as Research Assistant.
+I have also worked at the Bank of Portugal as a Research Assistant.

 Feel free to drop me an email at rodrigo.barrela [at] novasbe.pt.